| issue | issue > bauck > USDA license

 During this time, Kathy Bauck's husband, Allan Bauck, tried to obtain a USDA license under the business name Pine Lake Enterprises.
 His license application was denied on February 4, 2010.

 In denying Allan Bauck's application, the USDA (APHIS) believed that "the application for a license was an attempt to circumvent the then impending termination of Kathy Bauck's AWA license No. 41-B-0159."
 The USDA concluded that retention of Bauck's license was contrary to the purposes of the Animal Welfare Act.
 Bauck allowed to continue to breed, buy and sell dogs and puppies Even with the termination of Bauck's USDA license for two years, Bauck was still allowed to continue breeding and selling dogs.
-As stated earlier, a USDA license allows a breeder/broker to sell wholesale (to pet stores, etc.) But a breeder (with or without a USDA license) can still sell retail — directly to consumers through the Internet, classified ads, parking lots, by telephone, directly from the kennel, etc., which is what Kathy Bauck has done.
-Selling retail is known as the "retail loophole" within the Animal Welfare Act.
-(Some breeders have purposely dropped their USDA license so as to sell through websites and not be regulated by the USDA.)
-The USDA has recognized this "loophole" and is now changing its regulations to include retail sales.
-The PUPS Act has also been introduced in Congress, which is a federal amendment to amend the Animal Welfare Act to include dog breeders who also sell through retail.
-NOTE: As Minnesota has no state laws to license or regulate dog/cat breeders, Bauck was been able to conduct business without any inspections from state authorities.
+At the time of this case, a USDA license allowed a breeder/broker to sell wholesale (to pet stores, etc.).
+A breeder (with or without a USDA license) could still sell retail — directly to consumers through the Internet, classified ads, parking lots, by telephone, directly from the kennel, etc., which is what Kathy Bauck did.
+Selling retail was known as the "retail loophole" within the Animal Welfare Act.
+(Some breeders purposely dropped their USDA license so as to sell through websites and not be regulated by the USDA.)
+The USDA has since changed its regulations to close this loophole and include retail sales.

 Bauck's Animal Welfare Act license permanently revoked Based on additional evidence that Bauck had and was violating the Animal Welfare Act, the USDA conducted an investigation which led to Bauck's license being permanently being revoked.
 See: Recent Status